lasest/selenium_grid_tests/README.md

 7. View reports at `0.0.0.0:9000`

 **Note:** all build and deployment scripts are provided for docker and podman.
-Each should work, but podman was tested more.
+Each should work, but podman was tested more thoroughly.

-To run locally with `./scripts` create a `.env` file at `./src/simbirsoft/.env` with the following content:
+To run with with `./scripts` create a `.env` file at `./src/simbirsoft/.env` with the following content:

 ```
 HUB_HOST=0.0.0.0
 REPORTS_PATH="<PATH_WHERE_REPORTS_WILL_BE_SAVED>"
 EXPORT_PATH="<PATH_WHERE_EXPORTS_WILL_BE_SAVED>"
 ```

+Running with `./scripts` requires [allure](https://github.com/allure-framework/allure2) to be installed on the system.

+When run in any way, the application will require a location to store data.
+By default, that location will be `./app_data`.
+The directory should be created automatically when running the test container. `./app_data` should contain the following directories: `export`, `reports`.